 The approach of creating a random sample of SMEs (hereinafter “respondent”) was the following: i. defining the basic set of respondents based on the selected criterion (SMEs up to 249 employees); ii.
 Assigning a serial number; iii. generating random numbers using the mathematical function "Randbetween"; iv. assigning respondents to randomly generated numbers; v. finding contacts and addressing respondents via e-mail with a request to fill out an online questionnaire.
 In the second phase, the companies were contacted by telephone with a request to complete a questionnaire.

 The questionnaire consisted of 77 questions divided into several parts.
 In the first part of the questionnaire, basic characteristics of the respondent and the company were discovered.
 The second part of the questionnaire contained statements concerning management, corporate social responsibility, marketing, social media, and internationalization of business.
 The third part of the questionnaire contained allegations concerning business risks.
 The fourth part of the questionnaire examined the respondents’ attitudes towards claims regarding the bankruptcy of the company.
 The questionnaire was created separately for each country in the respective national languages.
 The questions were assigned randomly.
 The questionnaire also contained a control question, which prevented the questionnaire from being filled out automatically by computer.
 The average return rate of the questionnaires was as follows: CR - 3.6%; SR - 5.5%, PL - 4.7%, H - 4.6%).

-The attitudes of the respondents were formulated according to the Likert five-point scale: from 1 "strongly agree" to 5 "strongly disagree" with the indicator.
-The CSR indicators and indicators of the sustainability of SMEs are formulated in Table 1.
+The attitudes of the respondents were formulated according to the Likert five-point scale: from 1 "strongly agree" to 5 "strongly disagree".
+The CSR indicators and indicators of the sustainability of SMEs are shown in Table 1, along with some descriptive statistics.

 [About here Table 1]

-(Galbreath and Shum, 2012; Montiel, 2008)(Çera et al., 2020)(2020)(2000)
+Dependent variables of this study refer to three issues of sustainability: custom care, innovation and bankruptcy.
+Each of them is measured by a single indicator formulated in a five-pint Liker scale, as shown in Table 1.
+Hence, costume care is represented by S1, innovation by S2, and bankruptcy by S3.

+Independent variables, based even on the literature review, are the CSR indicators, which are listed in Table 1.
+Among scholars there is no consensus of conceptualizing and measuring CSR (Galbreath and Shum, 2012; Montiel, 2008).
+The indicators used in this study to measure CSR were introduced by a prior research (Çera et al., 2020), which in turn, is motivated by other studies in the field of CSR contributing to its measurement such as Ali et al. (2020) and Maignan and Ferrell (2000).

 Regression analysis was used to identify and quantify causal relationships (also to determine the direction and strength of the impact) of CSR indicators on indicators of SMEs’ sustainability.
 Normal distribution (see Table 1; James, 1964) was confirmed for each variable.
 A correlation matrix was used to verify the dependences between variables (Lancaster & Hamdan, 1964).
 An estimate of regression coefficients (β) was calculated based on the method of Least Squares.
 The regression coefficient is statistically significant if the p-value of the t-test is lower than the level of significance (α = 0.05).
 The linear regression function is: